MathiasFrost/SimpleStores/README.md

 const value = store.value;
 ```

-_This will fetch the actual value stored in either storage when using local or session stores_
+_This will fetch the actual value possibly stored in session or local storage_